hanachoi/hanachoi.github.io/_posts/2025-11-11-review-solicitations.md

 ---
 title: Do Review Solicitations Elicit Reviews Where They Matter for Sales and Returns?
-co-authors: with Minkyung Kim and Jinsoul Seo (2025)
+co-authors: with Minkyung Kim and Jinsoul Seo (2025), draft available upon request
-pdf-url: /research-papers/choi_et_al_review_solicitations.pdf
 category: working papers
 ---